nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3b.
 The given student number does not exist in the list.

     * 3b1.
 ClassManager shows an error message.

-      Use case resumes at step 2.

-**Use case: Tag a student with a label**

-**MSS**

-1. User requests to list students
-2. ClassManager shows a list of students
-3. User requests to tag a specific student in the list
-4. ClassManager tags the student

-    Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given student number is invalid.

-    * 3a1.
-ClassManager shows an error message.

-      Use case resumes at step 2.

-* 3b.
-The student already has the given tag.

-    * 3b1.
-ClassManager shows an error message.